 So your boss told you that you were getting paid $10 an hour?
 Don't believe it!
 This calculator will show you how much you're REALLY profiting (after-tax, after work-related-expense takehome) from each hour you devote to working -- both paid and unpaid.
 But wait!
 Before you approach your boss with this startling computation, make sure you see both sides.
 You know, your boss's "side" and the "outside!" ;-)

-Current Seattle Deposit Interest Rates
+Current Cambridge Deposit Interest Rates

-We publish current Seattle savings & CD rates.
+We publish current Cambridge savings & CD rates.
 Savers can use the filters at the top of the table to adjust their initial deposit amount along with the type of account they are interested in: high interest savings, certificates of deposit, money market accounts and interest bearing checking accounts.

 Compare Your Hourly Rates